Syria dispute boosts risk of US and Russia clash - Journal du Cameroun

 Asked if he meant war between the United States and Russia, he said: “We cannot exclude any possibilities unfortunately.”

-Saturday’s alleged gas attack on the then rebel-held Damascus suburb of Ghouta reportedly left more than 40 people dead, and dramatically raised the stakes for outside powers.
+Saturday’s attack on the then rebel-held Damascus suburb of Ghouta reportedly left more than 40 people dead, and dramatically raised the stakes for outside powers.

-Trump, who unleashed a one-off US cruise missile salvo a year ago in response to a similar attack blamed on Assad’s forces, reacted with fury and threatened a renewed intervention.
+Trump, who unleashed a one-off US cruise missile salvo a year ago in response to a chemical attack blamed on Assad’s forces, reacted with fury and threatened a renewed intervention.

 President Vladimir Putin’s Kremlin has deployed warplanes and troops to Syria to defend Assad’s regime, and — as usual — issued a series of conflicting denials on his behalf.